JoaquinFiorio/prueba-tecnica-eldar/README.md

    ng serve

 > [!NOTE]
-> If you want to initialize it on a specific port, for example, use --port 4100.
+> If you want to initialize it on a specific port, for example, use ng serve --port 4100.

 5. **Go to the development link**: